openstack/ideas/doc/source/ideas/pylon/synchronous-and-pseudo-synchronous-comms.rst

 synchronous IRC meetings or video conferences.

-The current mechanisms for (pseudo-)synchronous communications are for example is OpenDev's meetpad service and our freenode IRC channels.
+The current mechanisms for (pseudo-)synchronous communications are for example is OpenDev's meetpad service and our OFTC IRC channels.

 The problem
 -----------